Welcome To Shipston-on-Stour

-The Town Council is an elected body of 13 Town Councillors, including a Mayor and Deputy Mayor, who are supported by a Town Clerk and an assistant.
-It is the non-political first tier of government, and exists to provide support and services on behalf of the residents of Shipston.
-Its responsibilities include: the upkeep and maintenance of seven play areas within the town, duties as a burial authority looking after the cemetery grounds, the chapels and the administration of burial records, acting as consultee on planning applications, providing allotment gardens, and also has delegated responsibility for maintaining grass verges and town cleansing.
+The Town Council is an elected body of 13 councillors, including a Mayor and Deputy Mayor, who are supported by a Town Clerk and an assistant.
+It is the first tier of government, providing support and services on behalf of the residents of Shipston.
+Responsibilities include: the upkeep of seven play areas, duties as a Burial Authority looking after the cemetery grounds, the chapels and the administration of burial records, acting as consultee on planning applications, providing allotment gardens, and delegated responsibility for maintaining grass verges and town cleansing.